-This timeline applies if the district selects RC. ☐ For Cycle 1, if the district selects RC, the district acknowledges that the plan (TOP-2) is due to the Department by October 1. □ For Cycle 2-4, if the district selects RC, the district acknowledges that the plan (TOP-2) is due to the Department by January 31.
-This timeline applies if the district selects either CH or EO. □ For Cycle 1, the district acknowledges that the plan (TOP-2) and the CH or EO contract is due to the Department by October 1. ☑ For Cycle 2-4, the district acknowledges that the plan (TOP-2) and proposed CH or EO contract are due to the Department by January 31 and the district school board approved CH or EO contract is due t the Department by May 1.
+This timeline applies it the district selects ite. ☐ For Cycle 1, if the district selects RC, the district acknowledges that the plan (TOP-2) is due to the Department by October 1. ☐ For Cycle 2-4, if the district selects RC, the district acknowledges that the plan (TOP-2) is due to the Department by January 31.
+This timeline applies if the district selects either CH or EO. $\square$ For Cycle 1, the district acknowledges that the plan (TOP-2) and the CH or EO contract is due to the Department by October 1. ☑ For Cycle 2-4, the district acknowledges that the plan (TOP-2) and proposed CH or EO contract are the Department by May 1.